ropensci/grainchanger/README.md

 ## Functions

-There are a number of inbuilt functions in the grainchanger package, with their useage outlined below.
+There are a number of inbuilt functions in the grainchanger package, with their usage outlined below.
 While it is possible to use user-defined functions within both `winmove_agg` and `nomove_agg`, we welcome suggestions for additional functions.
 Please [add as an issue](https://github.com/laurajanegraham/grainchanger/issues) - doing